 Duron and her husband deserve praise for supporting their gender creative son rather than shaming him for how he chooses to express his identity.
 Duron, who runs a blog titled Raising My Rainbow, explained that "we’re trying to educate others about this and share our journey.
 We’re just parents trying to raise the child we got and not the child we expected."

 Neil Patrick Harris, a friend of the family, also responded to Woods' tweet.

 Unfortunately, Woods hasn't learned his lesson.
-He returned to Twitter to defend his comments and criticize the Duron family even more.
+He returned to Twitter to defend his comments and criticise the Duron family even more.

 For good measure, Woods added, “I spent my entire adult life in the New York theatre scene, kids.
 I have more gay friends than Liberace.
 So let’s stop the homophobia train.”

-If Woods would like to stop the homophobia train, he could start by taking a close look at his own behavior: It doesn't get much lower than attacking a child.
+If Woods would like to stop the homophobia train, he could start by taking a close look at his own behaviour: It doesn't get much lower than attacking a child.